FaradayRF/Faraday-Software/Tutorials/start/configuring-rf-faraday.md

 # Configuring Faraday for RF Operation

-Having [configured Faraday](configuring-faraday.imd) for local USB connected telemetry and LED commanding you are now ready to configure Faraday for RF operation.
-The default configuration file does not enable the RF transmitter.
-Now we will enable and configure Faraday to transmit with your FCC Part 97 callsign on the 33cm ham band.

-We will again be using the `deviceconfiguration` Application to configure Faraday The application files are located:

- * `~/Applications/deviceconfiguration`

-Proxy and deviceconfiguration should be configured to communicate with the Faraday being programmed.
-Therefore if you already programmed `KB1LQC-1` and are now programming a second radio `KB1LQC-2` then `proxy.ini` should be updated along with `deviceconfiguration.ini`

-> NOTE: Device Configuration using the application tool in this tutorial is currently limited to programming a single device at a time.
-Also, this process will be automated in the future.

-## Device Configuration Setup

-First we should ensure the Device Configuration program can communicate with Proxy running in the background.
-For this we need to edit the `[DEVICES]` section of `deviceconfiguration.ini` to contain the same configuration Proxy is configured with in `proxy.ini`.
-Update `UNIT0CALL` and `UNIT0ID` to refer to the correct Faraday radio currently attached to Proxy.
+Congrats on powering through local telemetry viewing and LED commanding with Faraday!
+Having [configured Faraday](configuring-faraday.imd) for local USB connected use it's time to configure a second Faraday (or any) to transmit R using `deviceconfiguration` again.
+By default the configuration disables the RF transmitter so let's turn it on!

+> Remember you need `proxy` properly configured and running to run `deviceconfiguration`.

+A base station or remote node could be configured for RF transmissions.
+Base stations sending out telemetry to the remote nodes or other base stations is useful.

 ## Faraday Configuration

-Now you should update `faraday_config.ini` which will be used by `simpleconfig.py` to program Faraday.
-Simpleconfig will error with relevant information about what is wrong in your configuration if you made a mistake.

-To program a unit for initial RF operation with default settings, the following values should be updated:
+To program a unit for initial RF operation with default settings, the following values should be updated in `faraday_config.ini`:

  * `CALLSIGN=<Intended Callsign>`
  * `ID=<intended ID>`